13 Feb Worried About Your Business’ Security After Letting an Employee Go?

 You are the head of HR at a Dallas based business and just found out that one of your employees has been drinking and doing drugs on the property or sending inappropriate emails to coworkers.
 It’s time to let that person go, but what if they retaliate physically, or come back to the company and hurt someone?

 The Dallas – Fort Worth area employs almost 700,000 people from all walks of life.
 With that many people, there are bound to be problems.
-Physical security doesn’t have to be one of them.
+Having physical security on the property doesn’t have to be one of them.

 Letting an employee go from your business is always a stressful endeavor for all parties involved, especially in these uncertain times.
 Whether you’re an HR professional, IT manager, or immediate supervisor, there are a lot of things to consider regarding safety when it comes to severing a business relationship.
 With on-site security guards, your physical safety, and the safety of your coworkers doesn’t have to be an afterthought.